orkhossain/DressApp/README.md

 Instructions on how to run the project.

 Requirements:
-- Mac Opertive Sytem Device with Intel Processor, updated to latest version.
+- Mac Opertive Sytem Device with Intel Processor, updated to latest software version if possible.
 - Latest version of XCode IDE, can be found on Mac App store.
 - At least 10gb of storage on Machine.